HumanSignal/label-studio/README.md

 ## What is Label Studio?

 Label Studio is an open source data labeling tool.
-It lets you label data types like audio, text, images, videos, and time series using simple and straightforward UI and export into various model formats.
+It lets you label data types like audio, text, images, videos, and time series with a simple and straightforward UI and export to various model formats.
 It can be used to prepare raw data or improve existing training data to get more accurate ML models.

 - [Try out Label Studio](#try-out-label-studio)
 - [What you get from Label Studio](#what-you-get-from-label-studio)